-Negotiating belonging across generations – The case of 3rd Turkish heritage in Germany
+Negotiating belonging across generations – The case of third-generation Turkish migrants in Germany

 - Dr Lisa Goodson

-- 2016-2017 MA International Relations (International Political Economy) University of Birmingham
+- MA in International Relations and International Political Economy at University of Birmingham